dmaccormac/treelaunch/0.8/README.md

 TreeLaunch has the following menu options which can be seen by right-clicking on the Tree.

 ## Launch
 Start the selected Item.
-You can also launch an item by double-click on it.
+You can also launch an item by double-clicking on it.

 ## Open XML
 Choose an XML tree file to open.
 This setting will be saved by TreeLaunch for the next time you open the program.

 ## Edit
-Open the current XML tree file in the default editor (Window Notepad).
+Open the current XML tree file in the default editor (Windows Notepad).

 ## Refresh
 Refresh the current tree if you have made any changes to the XML tree file.
 The tree should automatically refresh itself in most cases.